On the little Weyl group of a real spherical space: Admissible points

 \section{Admissible points}

+Recall the group $\cN$ from (\ref{eq Def cN}).
 Proposition \ref{Prop limits vs open orbits} is most useful for points $z\in Z$ for which the limits $\fh_{z,X}$ for order-regular elements $X\in\fa$ are conjugates of $\fh_{\emptyset}$ by some element in $\cN$.
 The purpose of the next definition is to single out those adapted points for which all such limits have this property.